gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 A constipated chicken?
-I had bread in the oven, but it would bake without me, and I could mend the little tear in Onne's good shirt just as easily on the roof as I could in our rear courtyard...
+I had bread in the oven, but it would bake without me, and I could mend the little tear in Onne's good shirt just as easily on the roof as I could in our rear courtyard…

 At first I sat with my legs in the ladder well, just listening, but then I told myself I was being foolish---I could have listened just as well from downstairs